hilldandi/SE302_Sec2_Team6_SyllabusProject/README.md

 ## Installation

 Installation:
--Download the Executable:
+- Download the Executable:
--Navigate it on GitHub.
+- Navigate it on GitHub.
 Download the latest ".exe" file.

 Running the Installer:
--Locate the downloaded .exe file in your download folder.
+- Locate the downloaded .exe file in your download folder.
--Double-click the file to start the installation process.
+- Double-click the file to start the installation process.

 Launching the Program:
--If installation is complete, you can launch it directly from the desktop shortcut or the start menu.
+- If installation is complete, you can launch it directly from the desktop shortcut or the start menu.

 ## Usage